-Students at Wakefield High School have the opportunity to participate in a number of clubs and student organizations.
-These organizations include: TBD (co-curricular, school sponsored, student initiated, how to start a club)
+Students at Wakefield High School have the opportunity to participate in a number of student organizations, including clubs and honor societies.
+These organizations (co-curricular, school sponsored, student initiated) and how to start a club are listed on our school website.
+Questions about student organization can be addressed to Mr. Floyd (ifloyd3@wcpss.net).